haukened/rr-dns/.github/instructions/architecture.instructions.md

 - ❌ Logging in domain types
 - ❌ Environment parsing inside services
-- ❌ Service methods reaching into config or logger packages
+- ❌ Service methods reaching into config or logger packages directly
-- ❌ Infra importing anything above its layer
+- ❌ Infrastructure components importing service layer
+- ❌ Cross-dependencies between gateways and repos
+- ❌ Business logic in common, config, gateways, or repos

 ---

 ## Communication Between Layers

-- Services are initialized with interfaces from `repo` or `infra`
+- Services are initialized with interfaces from `repos` and `gateways`
 - All shared data must pass through domain types (never raw maps or side effects)
 - Cross-layer interaction should be traceable via dependency injection in `cmd/rr-dnsd`
+- Common services (logging) are injected where needed
+- Configuration is loaded once and passed to components that need it

 ---

 ## Testing by Layer

 - Domain: fully unit tested and deterministic
-- Service: tested with mocks/fakes for `repo` interfaces
+- Service: tested with mocks/fakes for repository and gateway interfaces
-- Repo: test implementation logic, but isolate from infra
+- Common: unit tested for utilities, integration tested for shared services
+- Config: unit tested for validation and parsing logic
-- Infra: integration tests with real side effects (e.g. UDP, file system)
+- Gateways: integration tests with real external systems (network, upstream DNS)
+- Repos: unit tests for data access logic, integration tests for storage mechanisms